chetanpatilofficial/Image-Processing-Cuda/README.md

 Grayscale Image = ( (0.3 * R) + (0.59 * G) + (0.11 * B) )

-### Code Includes implementation of above algorithm on CPU or GPU.
+### Code Includes implementation of above algorithms for CPU or GPU.